paytunia/api-documentation/README.md

 ### Pay a quote (A)

-This action applies to quotes for buying BTC.
+This action applies only to quotes for buying BTC.

 It will perform the exchange creating a user account debit of the calculated `currency_amount` or instructed `requested_currency_amount` and send out the calculated `btc_amount` or instructed `requested_btc_amount` to the Bitcoin address in the `address` field.

+Calling this method queues the quote for payment if possible.
+The quote status can later be queried using the [view a quote](#view-a-quote-a) call.

 **Request path :** `/api/v1/quotes/{uuid}/pay`